 There are thousands of indie authors who, like you, started with little or no knowledge about self-publishing.

 But they are now published, selling books and earning book royalties.

 All without having to pay a cent, or at least, very little money, to do so.

 It is a very different path to finding a traditional publisher, but one that can be very rewarding.

 Take the time to read and learn how to market your book.
 Ask questions on community forums and social media and subscribe to self-publishing advice blogs.

-You will have access to all the expertise you need to self-publish your book in a very short time.
+You will have access to all the expertise you need to self-publish your book.